*This is a place to come for comfort and encouragement whenever life hurts.

 * This site also offers a comprehensive list of resources for cancer patients, survivors, and loved ones.
 Additional resources related to healing will be available in the future.
 So, please visit from time to time to view the healing video, see what’s new related to THE TWELVE GIFTS, and explore ways to use strength, beauty, courage, compassion, hope, joy, talent, imagination, reverence, wisdom, love, and faith to heal, enrich and empower every area of your life.
 The article below, Softening Fear, concludes with a simple yet powerful activity for you to try.

-* If you would like to receive occasional uplifting messages about using your TWELVE GIFTS, please register.
+* If you would like to receive a daily uplifting message about using your TWELVE GIFTS, please sign up on the right side of this page.
+You may cancel at anytime.
 Your name and email address will never be shared with anyone else.

 * May you always recognize your own gifts and help others to see theirs!